Conferências

 Titulo: Bounds on the ground-state energy for Dirac Operators

-minimization problem for the Rayleigh quotient over both the eigenfunction and the potential.
+Resumo: He classical Keller-Lieb-Thirring inequality bounds the ground state energy of a Schrödinger operator by a Lebesgue norm of the potential.
+This problem can be rewritten as a minimization problem for the Rayleigh quotient over both the eigenfunction and the potential.
 It is then straightforward to see that the best potential is a power of the eigenfunction, and the optimal eigenfunction satisfies a nonlinear Schrodinger equation.
 This talk concerns the analogous question for the smallest eigenvalue in the gap of a massive Dirac operator.
 This eigenvalue is not characterized by a minimization problem.
 By using a suitable Birman-Schwinger operator, we show that for sufficiently small potentials in Lebesgue spaces, an optimal potential and eigenfunction exists.
 Moreover, the corresponding eigenfunction solves a nonlinear Dirac equatioen.

-Plenarista: Julián Fernandez Bonder (Universidad de Buenos Aires)
+Plenarista: Julián Fernandez Bonder, Universidad de Buenos Aires

-Plenarista: Laura Ortiz (Universidad Nacional Autónoma de México)
+Plenarista: Laura Ortiz, Universidad Nacional Autónoma de México

 Titulo: